Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Fault Localization (FL) Capability (RQ2)

-{\em Human Assessment.} \normalfont To further assess the reliability of the LLM-as-a-judge evaluation, we conduct a human study on a randomly sampled subset of 30 bug instances.
-For each instance, human are asked to compare the localization outputs produced by the base LLM and the {\tool}-augmented model, and determine which prediction better captures the faulty region.
-To quantify the agreement between human judgments and LLM-based decisions, we compute Cohen's $\kappa$ between human annotations and each LLM judge (i.e., GPT-5.2 and GPT-5.4).
+\normalfont To further assess the reliability of LLM-as-a-judge, we conduct a human study on a randomly sampled subset of 30 bug instances.
+For each instance, human are asked to compare the localization outputs produced by the baselines and {\tool}, and determine which prediction better captures the faulty region.
+To quantify the agreement between human judgments and LLM-based decisions, we compute Cohen's $\kappa$ between human annotations and each LLM judge.
+As seen in Table~\ref{tab:human_agreement}, Cohen's $\kappa$ indicates substantial agreement between humans and GPT-5.2 ($\kappa$=0.629) and GPT-5.4 ($\kappa$= 0.731).
+This further confirms that the judgments produced by the LLM are largely consistent with human assessments.